Here’s a look at the life of Ibrahim al-Jaafari, former prime minister of Iraq.

 May 3, 2005 - Sworn in as Iraq’s interim prime minister.

-April 20, 2006 - Under pressure from the US, al-Jaafari steps down and agrees to withdraw his nomination for a second term.
+April 20, 2006 - Under pressure from the United States, Jaafari steps down and agrees to withdraw his nomination for a second term.

-Is replaced as prime minister by Nuri al-Maliki
+May 2006 - Is replaced as prime minister by Nuri al-Maliki.

 June 2008 - Is expelled from the Dawa Party after forming a new political party, the National Reform Movement.